yoyololicon/pytorch_FFTNet/README.md

 2. Download [CMU_ARCTIC](http://festvox.org/cmu_arctic/) dataset.

 3. Train the model and save.
+The default parameters are pretty much the same as int the original paper.
 Raise the flag _--preprocess_ when execute the first time.

 ```
 python train.py \